 After recognition as an asset, an item of property, plant and equipment whose fair value can be measured reliably is carried at a revalued amount, being its fair value at the date of the revaluation less any subsequent accumulated depreciation and subsequent accumulated impairment losses.
 Revaluations are made with sufficient regularity to ensure that the carrying amount does not differ materially from that which would be measured using fair value at the end of the reporting year and the entire class of property, plant and equipment to which that asset belongs is revalued.
 When an asset's carrying amount is increased as a result of a revaluation, the increase is recognised in other comprehensive income and accumulated in equity under the heading of revaluation surplus except that the increase is recognised in profit or loss to the extent that it reverses a revaluation decrease of the same asset previously recognised in profit or loss.
-When an asset's carrying amount is decreased, the decrease is recognised in other comprehensive income reduces the amount accumulated in equity under the heading of revaluation surplus in the revaluation surplus in respect of that asset.
+When an asset's carrying amount is decreased, the decrease is recognised in other comprehensive income to the extent of any credit balance existing in the revaluation surplus in respect of that asset.
 The decrease recognised in other comprehensive income reduces the amount accumulated in equity under the heading of revaluation surplus.
 The revaluation surplus included in equity is transferred directly to retained earnings when the asset is derecognised.
 The decrease recognised in other comprehensive income reduces the amount accumulated in equity under the heading of revaluation surplus.
-The revaluation surplus.
 The revaluation surplus included in equity is transferred directly to retained earnings when the asset is derecognised.